Image Dot Image Dot

 4 Avocado Ice Cream Recipes

-Pineapple chunks, banana slices, and honey coalesce for an island-inspired essence, while coconut milk and avocado lend this concoction it’s creamy texture.
+Pineapple chunks, banana slices, and honey combine to create an island-inspired essence, while coconut milk and avocado lend this concoction its creamy texture.

-This simple, delicious, and smooth ice cream recipe is the perfect solution when you have several ripe avocados on your hands.
+This simple, delicious, and smooth ice cream recipe is the perfect solution for when you have several ripe avocados to use.

-This fruit-filled treat gets its creaminess from avocados and sweetness from bananas and honey.
-Even better, it’s quick and easy to make.
+This fruit-filled treat is creamy and sweet, thanks to the avocados, bananas, and honey.
+It’s also quick and easy to make.

-Pistachios give a slightly sweet flavor that perfectly blends with avocado’s smooth, neutral taste.
-Avocado is the perfect base for a delectable dessert.
+Pistachios have a slightly sweet flavor that perfectly complements avocado’s smooth, neutral taste.
+Thus, avocado is the perfect base for a delectable dessert.

 4 Chocolatey Avocado Recipes

-They’re not frozen, but these chocolate recipes are delicious ways to use leftover (or too-ripe) avocado.
+Turn extra avocados into dessert to avoid freezing guacamole.
+They’re not frozen, but these chocolate recipes are delicious ways to use leftover (or too-ripe) avocados.

-Your palate will appreciate the velvet texture created by avocados, unsweetened almond milk, and maple syrup.
-Shredded coconut on top gives an extra pop of gusto.
+Your palate will appreciate the velvety goodness of avocados, unsweetened almond milk, and maple syrup.
+Shredded coconut on top gives an extra pop of texture.

-Dense.
-Delicious.
-Decadent.
-This pie has it all!
-A luscious, soft avocado chocolate filling perfectly sits on top of a graham cracker crust.
+Dense, delicious, and decadent — this pie has it all!
+A luscious, soft avocado chocolate filling perfectly sits on a graham cracker crust.
 Together, it’s magic.

 This is a sneakily delicious way to increase your fruit intake.
 Neutral avocado boosts the addition of semisweet chocolate and vanilla extract, while crushed almonds provide a satisfying crunch.